Welcome to the Fall 2024 Seminar!

 “Unveiling the dance of molecules in complex electromagnetic environments”

-September 27 O'keeffe Lecture: Sara Skarbalak, Indiana University-Bloomington
+September 27 O'Keeffe Lecture: Sara Skarbalak, Indiana University-Bloomington

 “Multimetallic Nanocrystals by Design”